jroimartin/intelengine/README.md

 Also, the definition files must have the extension ".cmd", being the name of the command the name of the file without this extension.

-The command **implementation** is an standalone executable that implements the command functionality.
-By convention, it must wait for JSON input by STDIN and write its output in JSON format to STDOUT.
+The command's **implementation** is an standalone executable that implements the command's functionality.
+By convention, it must wait for JSON input via STDIN and write its output in JSON format to STDOUT.
 Also, it must exit with the return value 0 when the execution finished correctly, or any other value on error.